 When you start making more money through your business, job, or investments, the next thing that typically happens is you start spending money more freely because you can finally afford to do so.
+There is a danger of lifestyle creep.

-Unfortunately, our desire to disregard our budgetary restrictions comes a serious downside.
+Unfortunately, our desire to disregard our budgetary restrictions comes with a serious downside.
 We won’t make much progress in our financial goals if we’re too busy spending money and living at our means.

-If you suspect you’re experiencing “lifestyle creep”, which is when you start earning more money and your expenses seem to grow alongside your income, then you’re not alone.
+If you suspect you’re experiencing “lifestyle creep”, which is when you start earning more money, and your expenses seem to grow alongside your income, then you’re not alone.
 It’s completely normal to feel envious of others when you’re living on a tight budget and want to buy more possessions, dine out more often, and go on vacations.

 But you can’t let lifestyle creep take over your budget!
 It’s such a gradual, almost unnoticeable process that you may have been experiencing lifestyle creep for years without even realizing it.